gregoryguillou/terraform-api/docs/CONCEPT.md

 # Concept Guide

+TODO: remove the dependency to terraform as it is not needed
+TODO: Add vocabulary and specifically the project/workspace terms

 ## Architecture overview

-Terraform Lineup is able to create/update and destroy several set of resources in parallel.
+Lineup is able to create/update and destroy several set of resources in parallel.
 It can run the `terraform` commands in the same `directory` of the same project but with different `workspace` and at different `commit`.
 It also supports running different version of